stat20/old-course-materials/lectures/11/index.md

   url: https://stat20.org/lectures/00/lecture-title.html
 ---

-This is a 2-3 sentence summary about what the lecture is about.
+We introduce the idea of using statistics we have collected from data in previous lectures (**the sample**) to make statements about the **population** which they come from.

 ### Key Questions

--
--
+- What is a generalization?
+- How can generalizations go wrong?
+- What are the properties of a probability distribution?

 ### Terminology and Skills

+- generalization
+- sampling variability
+- systematic bias
+- population
+- sample
+- census
--
+- anecdote
--
+- probability distribution

 ### References and Additional Readings